Growing sales for the mission-driven company by selling on Amazon Business.

 — Michael Monteferrante, President and CEO, Envision

-Envision started with 13 employees and today has 555.
+Envision started with 13 employees and today has nearly 500.
 As the company grew and changed, so did the marketplace around it.

 More millennials are purchasing for businesses, and customers are increasingly accustomed to the ease of shopping online, with its in-depth product information, easy ordering and fast shipping.

-“We’ve seen disruption in the sales of our traditional business over the past couple years, and we knew we needed to continue to evolve to stay relevant,” says Michael Hyser, Vice President of Business Development and Federal Affairs at Envision.
+“We’ve seen disruption in the sales of our traditional business over the past couple years, and we knew we needed to continue to evolve to stay relevant,” says Justin Morgan, Director of E-Commerce at Envision.

 Envision has traditionally sold within the government marketplace, including through military base supply stores and its own website.
 The company wanted to expand its customer base, boost revenue and keep pace with the ever-evolving industry, so it decided to start selling on Amazon Business in August 2017.